Easy Etiquette for Preteens:

 Back to top

-This means anywhere not in your house, including at school, out with your parents or just on the street.
+Being "in public" means being anywhere not in your house.
+This includes being at school, out with your parents, or just on the street.

 - If you are with a group of people, don't take up the entire sidewalk.